SkyLundy/Fluency/README.md

 // }
 ```

-## Known Limitations
+## Known Issues

 - The browser plugin for Grammarly may conflict with Fluency and is a known issue for many web apps.
 If you encounter issues, the solution is to either disable Grammarly while using Fluency in the ProcessWire admin, or log into the admin in a private browser window where Grammarly may not be running.
-Consider disabling Grammarly for the website you are editing content on when in the admin.
 Instructions provided by Grammarly [here](https://support.grammarly.com/hc/en-us/articles/115000091612-Turn-off-Grammarly-on-one-or-more-websites).

+## Contributing

+**Module Features**

+Feature suggestions are welcome.
+In fact, Fluency has been made better thanks to great feedback by the ProcessWire community.
+If you have a suggestion, [file an issue in the Fluency GitHub repository](https://github.com/SkyLundy/Fluency/issues).

+**Translation Engines**

+Fluency is modular in that it contains a framework for adding additional third party services as "Translation Engines".
+You can choose which Translation Engine you prefer and provide the credentials to connect via their API.
+As this project is open source, contributions for new third party services as Translation Engines are welcome.
+If you would like to request a new third party service, [file an issue in the Fluency GitHub repository](https://github.com/SkyLundy/Fluency/issues)

+If you'd like to develop one for yourself, feel free to fork Fluency, build a new Translation Engine, and create a pull request.

+Developer documentation for integrating third party translation services as Translation Engines is located in `Fluency/app/Engines/DEVDOC.md`. _Documentation is a work in progress_.
+If you need help or more information, feel free to send me a PM on the [ProcessWire forum](https://processwire.com/talk/).

 ## Cost